ayshiff/my-open-source-journey/docs/contributions/lifetime#28.md

   setWidth(_ => width)
 }, [setWidth])

-// This is the total width we can use to display the duration bar let availableWidthForBar = width -.
+let availableWidthForBar = width -.
 85. -.
 SpacedView.space *.
 4.

-// We calculate the duration for all the events
+// We compute the duration for all the events
 // It will be used to display the duration bar let eventsWithDuration = events->Array.map(event => {
   let durationInMin =